 Coatings are applied and formed directly on the surface of the food product, whereas films are structures, which are applied after being formed separately.
 Because they may be consumed, the material used for the preparation of edible films and coatings should be approved by Food and Drug Administration (FDA) and must conform to the regulations that apply to the food product concerned [19].
 The purpose of edible films or coatings is to inhibit migration of moisture, oxygen, carbon dioxide, or any other solute materials, serve as a carrier for food additives like antioxidants or antimicrobials and reduce the decay without affecting quality of the food.
 Specific requirements for edible films and coatings are: 1.
 The coating should be water-resistant so as to remain intact and to cover all parts of a product adequately when applied; 2.
 It should not deplete oxygen or build up excessive carbon dioxide.
 A minimum of 1-3% oxygen is required around a commodity to avoid a shift from aerobic to anaerobic respiration; 3.
 It should reduce water vapor permeability; 4.
-It should improve appearance, maintain structural integrity, improve mechanical handling properties, carry active agents (antioxidants, etc.) and retain volatile flavor compounds [24].
+It should improve appearance, maintain structural integrity, mechanical handling properties, carry active agents (antioxidants, etc.) and retain volatile flavor compounds [24].

 Edible coatings are thin layers of edible material applied to the product surface in addition to or as a replacement for natural protective waxy coatings and provide a barrier to moisture, oxygen and solute movement for the food [5, 15, 19, 25-27].
-They are applied directly on the food surface by dipping, spraying or brushing to create a modified atmosphere [19, 27, 28].
-An ideal coating is defined as one that can extend storage life of fresh fruit without causing anaerobiosis and reduces decay without affecting the quality of the fruit [29].
+An ideal coating is defined as one that can extend storage life of fresh fruit without causing anaerobiosis and reduces decay without affecting the quality of the fruit [28].
+They are applied directly on the food surface by dipping, spraying or brushing to create a modified atmosphere [19, 27, 29].
 Previously, edible coatings have been used to reduce water loss, but recent developments of formulated edible coatings with a wider range of permeability characteristics has extended the potential for fresh produce application [30].
 Also, the effect of coatings on fruits and vegetables depends greatly on temperature, alkalinity, thickness and type of coating and the variety of and condition of fruits [16, 17].
 The functional characteristics required for the coating depend on the product matrix (low to high moisture content) and deterioration process to which the product is subject [19].